ankitects/anki-manual/src/deck-options.md

 When Anki shows a card, it will check which subdeck the card is in, and use the options for that deck.
 There are some exceptions:

-- The new cards/day and reviews/day [limits](#daily-limits) behave differently
-  depending on the scheduler version you have selected.
 - The [display order](#display-order) options in the v3 scheduler are taken from the deck you select to study, not the deck of the current card.